Project-Pandora-Game/pandora-documentation/Skeleton.md

 (**Weight** is defined in the code but has no implementation yet)

-The above properties aree fairly dense and complex to understand.
+The above properties are fairly dense and complex to understand.
 The most important ones to understand are Position and Rotation.

 #### Rotating Segments <a name="rotating"></a>